Estimated reading time: 11 minutes

 Day 02: Flight to Lukla (2704 metres) and trek to Phakding Village

 Generally, the air companies arrange a flight to Lukla earlier morning, starting from 6 am till 2–3 pm.

-You should know that the weather is unpredictable in Lukla and even in Kathmandu.
+You should know that the weather is unpredictable in Lukla and even Kathmandu.
 The weather may suddenly be bad, even in October or November.
-Thus, you must be flexible on your holiday while you plan for this trek.
+Thus, you must be flexible on your holiday while planning this trek.
 Because Your tight schedule sometimes doesn’t work.
 If everything goes fine without delay, you will be in Lukla earlier and have enough time to walk around, relax and make a leisurely first day walking to Phakding, where you spend your first night.

 2 nights in Namche Bazar (3535 metres)